millerM907/forecast_Inflows/README.md

 - chart of times and heights of full and small waters for today and the next 12 days.

 The app consists of three pages:
-1) Now
+1) Now:

-The first page of the app shows information about the state of the tide, which is supplemented by an image of a wave in the background, the nearest time of full / low water, the time remaining to low/full water, air temperature, humidity, wind speed and direction.
+the first page of the app shows information about the state of the tide, which is supplemented by an image of a wave in the background, the nearest time of full / low water, the time remaining to low/full water, air temperature, humidity, wind speed and direction.

-2) Today
+2) Today:

-On the second page of the app, you can find out the time of sunrise/sunset, as well as the times and heights of full and small waters for today.
+on the second page of the app, you can find out the time of sunrise/sunset, as well as the times and heights of full and small waters for today.

-3) Pick of the day
+3) Pick of the day:

-The third page of the app allows you to view the tidal chart for one of the next 12 days.
+the third page of the app allows you to view the tidal chart for one of the next 12 days.

 # Solve the problem